 I’ve explored Green Mountain National Forest several times and each time, even if I revisit one or more of the places on this list, I’m still shocked at how beautiful this region of Vermont is and how much there is to see.

 Update: Originally this article showcased 5 things to do in Green Mountain National Forest, but today it’s up to 8 and the truth is that it’s unlikely to see them all in one day (the original 5 were) but you can see most of them on this list in that time still.

-Here are the 5 places to explore in Green Mountain National Forest (in one day):
+Here are 8 things to do in Green Mountain National Forest Vermont:

 Thundering Brook Falls is a beautiful waterfall with a short hike to it off River Road right near Road 100, that goes through the Green Mountain National Forest.

 There is a short trail and viewing area to get you to it and if you’re just driving through this region, you only need to spend a few minutes to find this spot and it’s highly recommended.
 Again, as of now, I haven’t explored it, but it was on my list and will be checked off in the near future.